 NOTE: If there is no key in the ignition switch, pressing the LOCK button on the RKE transmitter while you are in the vehicle will activate the Vehicle Security Alarm.
-Opening a door with the Vehicle Security Alarm activated will cause the alarm to sound.
-Press the UNLOCK button to deactivate the Vehicle Security Alarm System.
+Opening a door with the alarm activated will cause the alarm to sound.
+Press the UNLOCK button to deactivate the Vehicle Security Alarm.